-The COVID-19 pandemic has caused an unprecedented upheaval in the fashion industry, but some Australian creatives are meeting said upheaval and raising it one by producing some of their best (and most unique) work to date.
+The COVID-19 pandemic has certainly caused havoc in the fashion industry, but some Australian creatives are meeting the challenge and producing some of their best (and most unique) work to date.

-While many retail businesses have been forced to close due to social distancing and isolation guidelines laid out by the government, that hasn't necessarily meant the work has stopped.
+While many retail businesses have faced struggles - and in Melbourne's case right now, had to close - that hasn't meant the work has stopped.

 Medical professionals have donned the face garment for years now as an additional protective barrier against the transmission of germs.

-At this point, the Australian government has not advised mandatory wearing of masks for residents (provided they are not showing symptoms of COVID-19), however, many are doing it voluntarily.
+Elsewhere across the country, the Australian government has not yet advised the mandatory wearing of masks for residents (provided they are not showing symptoms of COVID-19), however, many are doing it voluntarily.

 If fitted correctly, the mask creates a physical barrier between your mouth and your immediate environment, which can protect against large droplets spreading from other people around you.

-And psychologically, wearing a mask can subconsciously help you remember not to touch your face, which is a known way to fast track the virus' spread.
+Wearing a mask can also subconsciously help you remember not to touch your face, which is a known way to fast track the virus' spread.

 Below, we take a look at some of the unique ways fashion brands are creating quirky mask designs that are also helping to make a difference.